andypfau/sfg/README.md

 ## Requirements

 Run `python -m pip install -r requirements.txt` to install the required packages.
+The `sympy` package is not required by the library, but some demo files make use of it.

-Tested with Python 3.12.
+Tested with Python 3.11.

 ## How To Use